sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/11_Understanding_Sequelize/163_Mock_User_Authentication.md

 	next();
 })
 ```
 Note, the convention way to store user data for the duration of the request is to store it inside `req.user`.
-A more general construct for storing data to be used by upcoming middlewares is to add attributes to `req.locals`.
+A more general construct for storing data to be used by upcoming middlewares is to add attributes to `res.locals`.

 At an endpoint, the code will be something like this
 ```js